 - Nieces; or

-- First cousin.
+- First cousins.

 It is obvious when someone directly holds shares in the employing limited company.